pedroSoaresll/monorepo-frontend/README.md

 # Using your first shared component inside your react-app (CRA)

-You can import a shared component by name defined in your `sahred-components/package.json` respected.
+You can import a shared component by the name defined in your `shared-components/package.json` respected.
 You can copy it name and put in the `my-app/package.json` of your react app as **dependencies**

 ```json
 {